CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 An NPC, monster, or computer placed using `update_mapgen` will be the target of a mission if it has the `target` boolean set to `true` in its `place` object in `update_mapgen`.

 ## Adding new missions to NPC dialogue
 In order to assign missions to NPCs, the first step is to find that NPC's definition.
-For unique NPCs this is usually at the top of the npc's JSON file and looks something like this:
+For unique NPCs this is usually at the top of the npc's JSON file and looks something like this:\n
 `{
   "type": "npc",
   "id": "refugee_beggar2",